 The Fitbit Sense is their new top model.
 It’s a new premium product line bumping Versa down into the mid range of Fitbit devices.
-The Sense features the world’s first electrodermal activity (EDA) sensor on a smartwatch to help manage stress, along with a new ECG app (not approved for use in Australia yet) as well as all the Versa 3 features.
+The Sense features the world’s first electrodermal activity (EDA) sensor on a smartwatch to help manage stress, along with a new ECG app (EDIT: finally approved for Australia 26/08/2021) as well as all the Versa 3 features.

 Inside the box you’ll find the new Fitbit Sense, a long and short band and a new magnetic charger.

 As you can see by the photo gallery above the Sense (right) looks almost the same as the Versa 2 (left).
 Wi-Fi is used during setup which needs a 2.4ghz network.

 What is it like to use day to day